- Unvented and air sealed attic with open-cell polyurethane spray-foam insulation (R-19).

 - Light colored exterior to assist in reflecting the sun.

-- Space conditioning system located entirely within the conditioned space.
+- Space conditioning system located entirely within the conditioned space, minimizing any conditioned air leaking to the exterior.

 - Rinnai ENERGY STAR®-rated tankless water heaters with insulated hot water lines utilized throughout the project to reduce heat loss and increase efficiency.

-- Enovative AutoHot on demand hot water recirculating pumps.
+- Enovative Group's AutoHot on demand hot water recirculating pumps.

 - ENERGY STAR®-rated variable speed pool pumps.